cnguyen46/FarMart/README.md

 *** Notes:
  - Download the .rar file.
- - In case of updating the code to IDE Eclipse, download the code from "src" folder to your IDE.
+ - In case of updating the code on Github:
+   + Download the code from "src" folder to your IDE Eclipse.

- Do not download the file java from "bin/com/fmt" folder
+   + Do not download the file java from "bin/com/fmt" folder

 ## Phase 1: (Feb 24, 2023)
 Notes: